Here's what you need to know about Belarus athlete Krystsina Tsimanouskaya and what's happening at the Tokyo Olympics

 "And the coach added me to the relay without my knowledge.
 I spoke about this publicly.
 The head coach came over to me and said there had been an order from above to remove me."

-The news has led to a political outcry from athletes, activists and sports officials worldwide, with many calling for the suspension of the Belarusian Olympic Committee.
+Athletes, activists and sports officials worldwide are now calling for the suspension of the Belarusian Olympic Committee.

 Rob Koehler, director of the athlete activist group Global Athlete, tweeted on Sunday evening: "The Belarus Olympic Committee must be immediately suspended by the IOC.
 These athletes should be afforded the opportunity to compete under the Olympic flag. @Olympics #Tokyo2020